Salah856/AWS_Community_ML/Sagemaker_articles/image_classification.md

 The following are some of the unique parameters in this algorithm:

 1. ContentType is application/x-recordio.
-As I already mentioned, image classification expects only the RecordIO-Protobuf data format.
+As already mentioned, image classification expects only the RecordIO-Protobuf data format.

 2. S3DataDistributionType is fully replicated, which means if we use multiple instances for parallel training, then the dataset will be replicated in all the instances.